 Proposal Statement: HEET - The entire purpose of the GSEP working group is to align GSEP with the Commonwealth’s “applicable statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N and the commonwealth’s emissions strategies.”
 This stated purpose should be inserted in the legislative language anywhere it might be applicable.
 Sublimits are critical to ensure the state stays on track to meeting its mandate.
 In the following statements, the utilities and USW below are rightly concerned about maintaining the safety of the gas system.
 Moving the gas system to one that delivers temperature to customers using a non-explosive fluid, such as water, would help ensure the safety the utilities so deeply desire.

-Supported by: Attorney General’s Office; LEAN; NCLC; Conservation Law Foundation
+Supported by: Attorney General’s Office; LEAN; NCLC; Conservation Law Foundation; Jonathan Buonocore

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)